 The habits of flies bring them into contact with many types of filth such as faecal matter, garbage, rotting materials, as well as stored and processed foods in food processing plants.
 They regularly move between the contaminated food sources and clean areas, carrying filth on their bodies and microorganisms internally.
 House flies regurgitate digestive juices and defecate while feeding and resting, contaminating foods and surfaces.

-The application of standard food hygiene practices are particularly important for controlling flies to reduce the attractive odours, feeding material and breeding sites.
-They can also be controlled by installing barriers and insect light traps to prevent access and catch those that enter a building.
+Fly control practices, including fly extermination, fly pest control, and commercial fly control, are crucial for maintaining proper hygiene standards.
+The application of standard food hygiene practices is particularly important for controlling flies to reduce the attractive odours, feeding material, and breeding sites.
+They can also be controlled by installing barriers and insect light traps to prevent access and catch those that enter a building:

 Rats are attracted by food supplies and do not venture far from their shelter or nesting sites, so, in a large facility, they will nest close to accessible food supplies.
 They can grow in numbers quickly with an abundant food supply due to the number of litters they are capable of producing and the short time to maturity, shelter from predators and benign environmental conditions inside a building.